thediogostein/diogosteinbr/README.md

 # Hi there, I'm Diogo 👋

 ## 😉About me:
-I'm a UX/UI designer in training based in Não-Me-Toque, RS - Brazil.
+I'm a UX/UI designer based in Não-Me-Toque, RS - Brazil.

 I love talking about technology, design, and well-designed products..